faddiv/Foxy.Testing.EntityFrameworkCore/README.md

     }
 ```

 Or create a DbConnection and use it directly.
 You can create a DbContext easly with CreateDbContext(connection).
 This helps if multiple DbContext needed with the same connection.
+Use this connection only in one test so you can keep the isolation of your tests.
 ```csharp
     [Fact]
     public void TestMyDb() {